 STEP ONE: CLEAN & SANITIZE EVERYTHING

-Allow the water to come to a boil, add the ingredients of your recipe in the order it is prescribed in the recipe.
+Allow the water to come to a boil, add the extract ingredients in the order it is prescribed in the recipe.
 There will be specific timed phases you need to follow closely.

 STEP THREE: COOL THE WORT